cainsusk/BitcoinCore-Architecture/A1/script.md

 Bitcoin Core uses a Peer to Peer (P2P) architecture where users validate each others' transactions using a shared `blockchain` -- rather than through a centralized server

-# Old privacy models
-The old model for privacy in transactions relied on a trusted third party to verify transactions

-# New privacy models
-Whereas this new model for privacy relies on users to validate transactions, allowing for a more democratic and equal financial system.

 # Block Chain